-OrganizersThe Mother Cabrini Festival raised over $50,000 last year for local charities, continuing a tradition that so far has raised hundreds of thousands of dollars for local non-profits.
+OrganizersThe Feast Of Mother Cabrini raises thousands of dollars for local charities each year, continuing a tradition that so far has raised much needed dollars for local non-profits.

-The Giuseppe A. Nigro Lodge, Order of the Sons of Italy in America, organizes the Mother Cabrini Feast.
-The feast’s co-chairmen are Theresa Pernice, Jack Abruzzo & Cameo Borruso.
+The Giuseppe A. Nigro Lodge, Order of the Sons of Italy in America, organizes the Feast Of Mother Cabrini.
+The feast’s co-chairpersons are Theresa Pernice, Jack Abruzzo & Cameo Borruso.

 Mother Cabrini is the “heavenly patroness of all the immigrants.”
 She arrived in the United States from Italy at the personal urging of Pope Leo XII in 1889 along with six missionary sisters.
 The sisters immediately began their mission: to establish a network of educational, health care and social service institutions for the millions of Italian immigrants entering this country in search of better lives.
 She was nationalized in 1909.
 In 1938 after an extraordinary lifetime dedicated to public service in God’s name, she was beatified.
 Mother Cabrini became the first saint to have held U.S. citizenship in 1946.